RedHatInsights/insights-rbac/README.rst

 Service to Service Requests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 RBAC also allows for service-to-service requests.
-These requests require a PSK, and some additional headers in order to authorize the request as an "admin".
+These requests require a preshared-key (PSK) or a JSON Web Token (JWT), and some additional headers in order to authorize the request as an "admin".
 To test this locally, do the following:

 First disable the local setting of the identity header in `dev_middleware.py` by [commenting this line out](https://github.com/RedHatInsights/insights-rbac/blob/b207668440faf8f951dec75ffef8891343b4131b/rbac/rbac/dev_middleware.py#L72)